Skip to main contentSkip to main content

 Flexibility of UseAwkward for viewing from different angles (e.g., lying down).Flexible for different positions.Completely flexible for any activity or posture.

-Myopia ControlStandard lenses do not slow myopia progression.Standard lenses do not slow myopia progression.Clinically shown to be an effective method for myopia control.
+Myopia ControlStandard lenses do not slow myopia progression.Standard lenses do not slow myopia progression.Clinically shown to be an effective method for myopia management.

-Best ForBasic vision correction.Active individuals who dislike glasses.Children and adults seeking vision freedom and proactive myopia control.
+Best ForBasic vision correction.Active individuals who dislike glasses.Children and adults seeking vision freedom and proactive myopia management.

 Beyond the Screen: Gaming, VR, and an Active Childhood